manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 15. Select **Next**.

-12. On the **Launch Details** page, select the **Launch this simulation as soon as I'm done** option and then select **Next**.
+16. On the **Launch Details** page, select the **Launch this simulation as soon as I'm done** option and then select **Next**.

-13. On the **Review Simulation** page, review the entered information.
+17. On the **Review Simulation** page, review the entered information.
 If anything needs to be changed, select the appropriate **Edit** option to make the change.
 Once everything is correct, select **Submit**.
-A few moments will pass and you will recieve a confirmation stating **Simulation has been scheduled for launch**.
+After a few minutes you will receive a confirmation stating **Simulation has been scheduled for launch**.
 Select **Done**.

 ### Task 3: Review the attack simulation results

-In this task, you will verify whether your orgainization has received the email that you configured in the Attack simulation training.
+In this task, you will verify whether Adatum has received the email that you configured in the Attack simulation training.
 You will then review the diagnostic feedback associated with the Spear Phishing attack that you simulated.

 1. Switch to the **LON-CL2** VM and log in as the **Admin** with a password of **Pa55w.rd**.